waitinfuture/emapreduce/intl.en-US/Pricing/Price of Pay-As-You-Go E-MapReduce, not including ECS (cent__hour per core).md

 # Price of Pay-As-You-Go E-MapReduce, not including ECS \(cent/hour per core\) {#concept_ibs_yxy_lgb .concept}

-**Note:** "-" : the region does not support the corresponding machine type, so there is no corresponding price.
+**Note:** "-" indicates that the region does not support the corresponding machine type, so there is no corresponding price.

 ## Region: China {#section_s3d_1zy_lgb .section}